The 5 Pillars of Islam: Purpose and Importance

 3. Zakat

-4. Fasting (Sawn)
+4. Fasting (Sawm)

 Muslims are obligated to fast during the month of Ramadān.
 Fasting is a way to gain self-control and discipline.
 A Muslim postpones the gratification of his daily needs and desires in compliance with the order of Allah Almighty.
 Fasting instills flexibility and adaptability of habits in a person by restricting him within the boundaries prescribed by the Almighty for the whole month of Ramadān.
-It develops empathy in a man to feel for the poor, who experience hunger on a daily basis.
-A person feels compassion for the poor and tries to help them actively.
-According to research, almost 25 % of the total population of the world do not have enough food to eat.
-This population can easily be fed for two to three months if just a one-time meal is saved for a month.
-Therefore, zakāh and fasting put a huge contribution to global humanitarian relief.
+It develops empathy in a person to feel compassion for those who experience hunger daily.

 5. Hajj